 - Why delete photos on iPhone?

-- How to delete all photos from iPhone
+- How to delete photos from iPhone

 - How to permanently delete photos from iPhone: FAQ